brandur/sorg/content/articles/soft-deletion.md

 And forgetting that extra predicate on `deleted_at` can have dangerous consequences as it accidentally returns data that's no longer meant to be seen.

 Some ORMs or ORM plugins make this easier by automatically chaining the extra `deleted_at` clause onto every query (see [`acts_as_paranoid`](https://github.com/ActsAsParanoid/acts_as_paranoid) for example), but just because it's hidden doesn't necessarily make things better.
-If an operator every queries the database directly they're even more likely to forget `deleted_at` because normally the ORM does the work for them.
+If an operator ever queries the database directly they're even more likely to forget `deleted_at` because normally the ORM does the work for them.

 ### Losing foreign keys (#foreign-keys)